sylaspg/grasp-continuum/README.md

 3. Run `rangular` as usual.
-4. Run `rwfnestimate`, use the previously calculated radial wave functions as initial estimation for the 'core' orbitals (option 1 -- GRASP92 File), and any onther method (2 -- 4) for estimation of the 'peel', continuum electron.
+4. Run `rwfnestimate`, use the previously calculated radial wave functions as initial estimation for the 'core' orbitals (option _1 -- GRASP92 File_), and any onther method (options _2 - 4_) for initial estimation of the 'peel' continuum electron.
 5. Invoke `rmcdhf`, then
     - answer _n_ when asked _Default settings?_
     - answer _y_ when asked _Perform continuum wave function calculations?_